Lesson Flow

 Capability target

 Produce a technically rigorous manuscript review and an ethics-risk decision memo for a connectomics study, including actionable recommendations and integrity safeguards.
+Students will be able to distinguish constructive criticism from destructive criticism, identify the specific ethical challenges that arise in large-scale connectomics collaborations, and make documented decisions when facing ambiguous integrity situations.

 Why this module matters